 We are an industry leader in developing and commercializing cost-effective advanced packaging and test technologies.
-These advanced technology solutions provide increased value to our customers while typically generating gross margins above our corporate average.
-This is particularly true in the mobile device market, where growth has outpaced the semiconductor industry rate.
+These advanced technology solutions provide increased value to our customers.
+This is particularly true in the mobile communications market, where growth has outpaced the semiconductor industry rate.
 Advanced packages are now the preferred choice in both the high-end and the mid-range segments of the smartphone market, which together account for a high portion of mobile phone semiconductor value.
 The demand for advanced packages is also being driven by second-wave mobile device customers, who are transitioning out of wirebond into wafer-level and flip-chip packages.
 We believe that our technology leadership and this technology transition create significant growth opportunities for us.

 We typically look for opportunities in the advanced packaging and test area where we can generate reasonably quick returns on investments made for customers seeking leading edge technologies.
 We also focus on developing a second wave of customers to fill the capacity that becomes available when leading edge customers transition to newer packaging and test equipment and platforms.
-For example, we are currently working to expand our sales to Chinese and Taiwanese fabless chip companies that make up a significant portion of the mid-tier and entry-level segments of the mobile device market where much of the growth is occurring.
-In addition, we are seeking out new customers and deepening our engagement with existing customers.
+For example, we are continuing our efforts to expand our sales to Chinese and Taiwanese fabless chip companies that make up a significant portion of the growing mid-tier and entry-level segments of the mobile device market.
+In addition, we are seeking new customers and deepening our engagement with existing customers.
 This includes an expanded emphasis on the automotive market where semiconductor content continues to grow and in the analog area for our mainstream wirebond technologies.

 From time to time, we identify attractive opportunities to grow our customer base and expand the markets we serve.
-For example, in May 2017 we acquired Nanium which will strengthen our position in the market for wafer-level packaging.
-In 2009 we invested in J-Devices, a joint venture to provide semiconductor packaging and test services in Japan.
-We increased our investment in J-Devices to 60% in 2013 and to 100% in 2015 through the exercise of additional options.
+For example, in May 2017 we acquired Nanium, which has strengthened our position in the market for wafer-level fan-out packaging.
+In December 2015, we completed the acquisition of J-Devices, the largest provider of outsourced semiconductor assembly and test services in Japan.
+J-Devices is primarily focused in the automotive, industrial and consumer end markets.
 We believe that selective growth through joint ventures, acquisitions and other strategic investments can help diversify our revenue streams, improve our profits, broaden our portfolio of services and continue our technological leadership.

 Our IDM customers include: Intel Corporation; Renesas Electronics Corporation; STMicroelectronics N.V.; Texas Instruments Incorporated and Toshiba Corporation.
-Our fabless customers include: Broadcom Limited and Qualcomm Incorporated.
-Our contract foundry customers include: GlobalFoundries Inc. and Taiwan Semiconductor Manufacturing Company Limited.
+Our fabless customers include: Broadcom Limited, Qualcomm Incorporated and Socionext Inc. Our contract foundry customers include: GlobalFoundries Inc. and Taiwan Semiconductor Manufacturing Company Limited.

-As a supplier in the semiconductor industry, our business is cyclical and impacted by broad economic factors, such as world-wide gross domestic product and consumer spending.
+As a supplier in the semiconductor industry, our business is cyclical and impacted by broad economic factors.
 Historically, there has been a strong correlation between world-wide gross domestic product levels, consumer spending and semiconductor industry cycles.
 The semiconductor industry has experienced significant and sometimes prolonged cyclical upturns and downturns in the past.
 We cannot predict the timing, strength or duration of any economic slowdown or subsequent economic recovery.